HaneenMohamed25/heart-disease-app/README.md

 **to predict the risk of heart failure**

-[Click here](https://haneenmohamed25-heart-disease-app-app-hioudv.streamlit.app/)to have a look
+[Click here](https://haneenmohamed25-heart-disease-app-app-hioudv.streamlit.app/) to have a look